LosManos/CompulsoryCow/README.md

 That is why you have unit tests you might say but 1) do you really have 100% test coveraget and 2) if you know the method succeeds no test is needed.

 ### Seralize.ToXml
+##### The problem solved
+Every time one wants to serialise an object to XML one has to go google hunting.
+With this method it is already solved and unit tested.

 ```csharp
 class MyClass{